timmyd7777/SSCore/README.md

 SSCode
 ------

 This directory contains the source code.
-Here's an overview of the C++ classes inside the source files:
+Here's an overview of the C++ classes inside the SSCode directory:

 - **_SSAngle:_** Classes for converting angular values from radians to degress/hours, minutes, seconds; and vice-versa.
 - **_SSConstellation:_** This subclass of SSObject stores information for constellations and asterisms, including the official IAU constellation names, abbreviations, boundaries; and shape/figure data.